The Memory connector stores all data and metadata in RAM on workers and both are discarded when Presto restarts.

 DROP TABLE memory.default.nation;

 DROP TABLEmemory is not released immediately.
-It is released after next write access to memory connector.
+It is released after the next write access to memory connector.

-- When one worker fails/restarts all data that were stored in its memory will be lost forever.
-To prevent silent data loss this connector will throw an error on any read access to such corrupted table.
+When one worker fails/restarts, all data that was stored in its memory is lost.
+To prevent silent data loss the connector throws an error on any read access to such corrupted table.

-- When query fails for any reason during writing to memory table, table will be in undefined state.
-Such table should be dropped and recreated manually.
-Reading attempt from such table may fail or may return partial data.
+When a query fails for any reason during writing to memory table, the table enters an undefined state.
+The table should be dropped and recreated manually.
+Reading attempts from the table may fail, or may return partial data.

-- This connector will not work properly with multiple coordinators, since each coordinator will have a different metadata.
+This connector does not work properly with multiple coordinators, since each coordinator has different metadata.